lorenzoamantea1/OllamaWeb/README.md

 OllamaWeb is a lightweight web application that provides an easy-to-use interface for interacting with **[Ollama](https://ollama.ai/)** AI models.
 It allows you to run and query AI models locally or remotely, without writing any code, directly from your browser.

-With OllamaWeb, you can:
-- Chat with AI models in real-time through a clean, intuitive web interface.
-- Quickly switch between different models you have installed.
-- Extend or customize the backend using Python for advanced functionality.

 ## 🚀 Features
 - **Web-based chat interface** – Interact with your Ollama AI models directly from a browser without writing code.